Kaef/ulisp-esp/README.md

   * use two 10k resistors from CLK to 5V and from DTA to 5V
   * connect CLK to GPIO27
   * connect DTA to GPIO26
-  * try the simpleRead example from PS2Kbd library (the keyboard should work).
+  * try the simpleRead example from PS2Kbd library (the keyboard should work)

+* 2019-02: LARGE\_WORKSPACE flag set:
-* 2019-02: extend SYMBOLTABLESIZE to 32kBytes, extend the number of long symbols (no restrictions), UNTESTED! (wrote a #warning message in the sources)
+  * extend SYMBOLTABLESIZE to 32kBytes, extend the number of long symbols (no restrictions), UNTESTED! (wrote a #warning message in the sources)

-* 2019-02: added (ls) command to list the files from the sd-card (see below: Chap.
-Added functions)
+* 2019-02: added (ls) command to list the files from the sd-card (see 'reference-sd-card-functions.md')
 * 2019-01-27: moved ulisp-esp V. 2.5 to subdirectory ulisp-2.5-esp, renamed ulisp-esp.ino to ulisp-2.5-esp.ino
 * 2019-01-27: adding new ulisp-features done by David becomes a heavy task I decided to work another way: I'll use David's 'official' ulisp version and redo my esp32 patches (PSRAM support, esp32-deepsleep, sdcard-pin-configuration)
 * 2019-01-27: this version of ulisp only supports esp32 boards, esp8266 is not tested